[Title Bar]

 Heterogeneous Databases

-As a postdoc at the Xerox Design Research Institute (sadly, neither it nor its web server exist any more), I worked on a project on creating automatic translators for heterogeneous databases.
+As a postdoc at the Xerox Design Research Institute (sadly, neither it nor its web server exist any more), I worked on a project that created automatic translators for heterogeneous databases.
 In addition, I worked on a metadata project which was an extension of the heterogeneous DB project.

 Wireless Networks